 If you miss an exam or feel that how you performed in an exam or assessment was affected by illness or other challenging circumstances, you need to inform your parent school as soon as possible.

 Past exam papers

-We have an archive of past exam papers from your course that you can look to give you an idea of what to expect from your exams, and can be a useful revision aid.
+We have an archive of past exam papers from your course that you can look at, to give you an idea of what to expect from your exams, and can be a useful revision aid.